moliver28/research-handbook/content/handbook/solutions-architects/sa-manager/_index.md

 ### Cognitive Bias Sessions

-It is important to pland and schedule [Cognitive Bias](/handbook/solutions-architects/sa-practices/recognizing-cognitive-bias/) Sessions for the team quarterly.
+It is important to plan and schedule [Cognitive Bias](/handbook/solutions-architects/sa-practices/recognizing-cognitive-bias/) Sessions for the team quarterly.
 Be sure to think about assigning a facilitator and role players, as needed.

 ### Identifying and Recruiting